 The WSU School of Economic Sciences is committed to enhancing economic literacy in the state of Washington and society in general.
 SES’s Extension team is composed primarily of five faculty economists with outreach responsibilities.
 Additionally, other SES faculty have partial extension appointments, and all SES faculty are, from time to time, engaged with constituent’s problems and other issues of interest.

-This site contains applied economics studies focusing on a diverse array of environmental and natural resources issues in the State of Washington, including climate change and water management
+- This site contains applied economics studies focusing on a diverse array of environmental and natural resources issues in the State of Washington, including climate change and water management

 Other SES Programs